projectacrn/acrn-hypervisor/doc/tutorials/acrn_configurator_tool.rst

 .. _acrn_configurator_tool_source:

-Build ACRN Configurator From Source Code
+Build ACRN Configurator from Source Code
 *****************************************

 The :ref:`prerequisites<acrn_configurator_tool_prerequisites>` use a prebuilt